AlborzB/hackathon-openai-9-27-25/docs/multi_agent_orchestration.md

 ## Overview
 - Goal: Orchestrate multiple autonomous agents to build a full‑stack app from a single user prompt, escalating to the user only on impasses.
 - Frontend displays an audit trail sourced from broker events and memories; user prompts the system via UI.
-- Broker invokes Codex CLI as isolated subprocesses to maintain separate LLM contexts per agent.
+- Planner can invoke a local CLI (Codex/Claude/etc.) to produce a deterministic plan; per‑agent execution sessions are planned as a follow‑up.

 ## Components
 - OrchestrationRun